REPORT: Suns Closing In On Trade For Bradley Beal, Creating New Big 3 With Durant And Booker In Blockbuster Deal

 — Adrian Wojnarowski (@wojespn) June 18, 2023

-It just made sense, Beal wanted to be here, and Miami were reportedly being aggressive in their pursuit for Beal offering up Kyle Lowry, Duncan Robinson and a few first round draft picks.
-But then another report came out about how the Wizards wanted more, though it was never clarified what exactly that was.
+It just made sense: Beal wanted to be here, and Miami were reportedly being aggressive in their pursuit for Beal offering up Kyle Lowry, Duncan Robinson and a few first round draft picks.
+But then another report came out about how the Wizards wanted more, though it was never clarified what that was, exactly.
 I don’t know, man.

 Yeah, didn’t happen.